benc-uk/kube-workshop/99-gitops-flux/readme-old.md

 ```

 You should also see a new namespace called "hello-world", check with `kubectl get ns` this has been created by the `gitops/apps/hello-world.yaml` file in the repo and automatically applied by Flux

-You can also view this configuration from the Azure portal, under the "GitOps" view inside the AKS resource.

 ### 🚀 Deploying Resources